tristan957/tristan.partin.io/content/blog/electron-linux-and-your-file-chooser/index.md

 ---

 Electron has done a lot of good for desktop Linux.
-Without it, the desktop app selection would probably be much poorer, and we would miss out on great applications like Visual Studio Code.
+Without it, the desktop app selection would probably be much poorer, but many users have complained about the file chooser.

 <!--more-->